We blend world-class coaching with a friendly and inviting traditional camp setting to guide girls to discover their greatness on and off the field.

 Development through Meaningful Relationships

-At the beginning of the week, all athletes are placed into one of our four training groups.
-Each training group of approximately 30-40 players works with the same 4-5 coaches throughout the week.
+At the beginning of the week, all athletes are placed into one of our five training groups.
+Each training group of approximately 25-30 players works with the same 4-5 coaches throughout the week.
 These coaches, led by a Master Coach, provide each player with consistent instruction and individualized skill development.
 Both coaches and players benefit from getting to know one another, and they form meaningful relationships, which, combined with an elite training environment, yield extraordinary results.
-Indeed, over the past two summers, 98% of BSA athletes have reported improvement in their soccer.
+Over the past two summers, 98% of BSA athletes have reported improvement in their soccer.

 About the Soccer Program